Egg whites are low in calories and cholesterol but high in protein. They provide fewer nutrients compared with whole

-However, if you’re on a very strict reduced-calorie diet, have a family history of high cholesterol and heart disease, or already have high levels of cholesterol, then egg whites may be a healthier choice.
+However, if you’re on a very strict reduced-calorie diet, have a family history of high cholesterol and heart disease, or already have high levels of cholesterol, egg whites may be a healthier choice.

 Egg whites are lower in calories than whole eggs.
 However, they also lack many of the beneficial nutrients found in egg yolks.

 Egg whites are a high-protein, low-calorie food.

-Yet for most people, there aren't many benefits to choosing egg whites over whole eggs, as whole eggs provide you with many more beneficial nutrients.
+Yet for most people, there are not many benefits to choosing egg whites over whole eggs, as whole eggs provide you with many more beneficial nutrients.

-That said, for some people — particularly those who need to limit their cholesterol intake or are trying to lose weight — egg whites can be a healthy food choice.
+That said, for some people — particularly those who need to limit their cholesterol intake — egg whites can be a good food choice.